[ Updated 6 June 2018 ]

 Long-term air temperature records at 13 stations (all polar research bases) in Antarctica have been extracted from the website of KNMI (Royal Dutch Meteorological Institute).
-The KNMI database has records up to late 2015.
+The KNMI database has records up to April or May 2018.

 These are all raw data, without any adjustments ever having been made (as far as I am aware).
 Only stations with records over a period of at least 50 years, with largely complete and post-2010 records were selected.
 Eleven of the stations are located in coastal areas of the continent and of these three are located on the more northerly Antarctic Peninsula (south of South America).
 Two stations are located at higher, inland locations including one station at the South Pole.

 I have not been able to make any quality checks on the data.
 It is possible that there have been some changes in station locations and instrumentation over the periods of record, but sudden steps in the data and comparisons with other adjoining stations would be expected to identify any inconsistencies.

 Graphical plots are presented below of annual mean temperatures at each of the 13 stations. [ Annual mean temperatures are the average of the mean daily temperatures over each year (the mean daily temperatures are the average of the observed daily maximum and minimum temperatures). ] A polynomial trend line was fitted through each of the sets of data.

 Similar analyses were made of the 12 mean monthly temperatures at each location.
 These showed that there are seasonal variations in the temperature trends.
 Also, the sample size was greater than for the annual analyses (when data were only used if complete years of data were available).
 These monthly analyses will be presented in later posts.

 A more detailed analysis of the temperature trends at Mawson may be seen at: http://members.westnet.com.au/brigun/mawson-temps.html